 When selecting the proper welding process for the task, evaluating the potential for fume generation and the availability of different, lower-fume welding processes may help lower your exposure to harmful compounds in welding fumes.

 Hazard Analysis — Welding fumes

-Workers who install risers may be exposed to welding fumes.
+Workers who weld, braze, solder, cut, or gouge pipe sections or vessel parts may be exposed to welding fumes.

 Welding and associated processes such as arc-cutting, are routinely performed by pipefitters, ironworkers, boilermakers and sheet metal workers; other trades may also weld and perform thermal cutting of metals.
 This work often occurs in tanks or boilers or in other poorly ventilated settings.
 The fume generated during welding contains fine particles composed of the constituents in the base metal, the electrodes, fluxes, and the filler rods; these particles can deposit in the lungs or enter the blood stream by passing through the lungs.
 Welding can also create hazardous gases (see Table 1 below).
 Construction workers can be exposed to the hazards of chromium and manganese; the exposure varies with the welding process and the specific metals used.
 Estimates of the number of workers exposed to welding fumes range from 410,000 full-time welders to over one million workers who weld intermittently.

 The American Welding Society has identified over 80 different types of welding and allied processes in commercial use.
 Of these processes, some of the more common types include shielded manual metal arc welding, gas metal arc welding, flux-cored arc welding, gas tungsten arc welding, and others such as submerged arc welding, plasma arc welding, and oxygas welding.